MilkMilk233/MilkMilK233/README.md

 ### Hi there 👋

+I'm now a student in the M.S.
+Information Networking @ Carnegie Mellon University, as well as a newbie chef and astronomical observation enthusiast.

+When I am not writing codes, find me at the Museum of Art and Natural History!

 <!--
 **MilkMilk233/MilkMilK233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.